sraboy/rapidtest/Readme.md

 	* `src` and `gitignore_src` for implementation files
 	* `gitignore_*` dirs each have a `.gitignore` to ignore everything but `.gitignore` and the `proprietary.[h|cpp]` within.
 This is where you can dump code that for one reason or another, you don't want committed to GitHub (e.g., it's proprietary or part of some other project).
  * Some boilerplate code with namespaces, includes, etc
+ * Linux projects have `%LocalAppData%\lxss\rootfs\usr\local\include\` and `%LocalAppData%\lxss\rootfs\usr\include\` as Additional Include Directories, which point to the current user's WSL rootfs.
+These are in addition to the standard headers provided by Visual Studio because I was having some issues building otherwise.

 Since `proprietary.h` and `proprietary.cpp` are tracked files, git will never ignore them.
 To help prevent an unwitting `git add .` from staging code that ought not to be committed, I've employed a cheap hack with the pre-build event through two commands in `prebuild.bat`:
 ```